Polish, Ukrainian, Russian? In Search of the Billick Family Ethnicity

 Złoczew, Poland and Pomerania

-Likewise, the references to Pomerania (“Pomeran,” and “Pomorin”) are perplexing.
+Likewise, the references to Pomerania (“Pomeran,” and “Pomorin”) are at first blush perplexing.
 Located along the shores of the Baltic Sea at the northern edges of modern-day Germany and Poland, this is quite distant from the locales suggested elsewhere.
-In addition, there is no geographical overlap between the region of “Galicia” and Pomerania.
-A final observation about these Draft Card forms: they were completed (as was Paul Billick’s) on the same day by the same registrar.
-It is not hard to imagine a misunderstanding or miscommunication in a probably chaotic office.
-Also, Louis scarcely spoke nor understood English.
-And accuracy in this detail was probably not top-most in anyone’s mind.
+There is no geographical overlap between the region of “Galicia” and Pomerania.
+Most simply, though, “Pomorin” was a very common phonetic American mis‑recording of Pomorzany (Поморяни) a small village some ten miles from Zolochiv.
+Immigrants cited it because it was the nearest post office, the area’s administrative center and location of parish offices.

 Who Are “Ruthenians”?